folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The culture got enough clout-chasin' vultures out here tryna prove they worth" > Clout chasing

-* In slang, the phrase “clout-chasing” is used to describe a person who seeks attention, fame, or influence, often by engaging in behavior that attracts public interest or aligns that themself with popular trends or influential figures.
+* In slang, the phrase “clout-chasing” is used to describe a person who seeks attention, fame, or influence, often by engaging in behavior that attracts public interest or aligns themself with popular trends or influential figures.

-* In many cases, rappers are accused of “clout-chasing” when they directly name more famous hip hop artists in order to associate themselves with more famous artist without actually being invited to collaborate with the such famous artist.
+* In many cases, rappers are accused of “clout-chasing” when they directly name more famous hip-hop artists in order to associate themselves with a more famous artist without actually being invited to collaborate with such an artist.

-* "Clout chasers" can be seen as a form of “culture vulture” since "clout chasers" are metaphorically scavenging off of someone else who has been “killing it” rather than using their own skills, discipline or hard work to eat what they kill.
+* "Clout chasers" can be seen as a form of “culture vulture” since "clout chasers" are metaphorically scavenging off of someone else who has been “killing it” rather than using their own skills, discipline, or hard work to eat what they kill.
 Thus, "clout chasing" is also a way for someone to avoid "paying dues" or working hard, as Kendrick mentioned in the first verse.

-* Kendrick previously described "clout chasing" as a "disease" on "Rich Spirit" from *Mr. Morale & the Big Stepper*.
+* Kendrick previously described "clout chasing" as a "disease" on "Rich Spirit" from *Mr. Morale & the Big Steppers.*

   * *Frat brother, real nigga, that brother
   We just upped the score, give me dap, brother